At a Glance

 Birdlife:

-Over 240 species of birds have been reported on eBird from Loch Raven and its surrounding lands, with a large number of eBird hotspots covering different areas.
-The ten most productive hotspots are as follows:
+An aggregate total of over 275 species of birds have been reported on eBird from Loch Raven and its surrounding lands, with over 20 eBird hotspots covering parts of the reservoir.
+Ten of the most productive hotspots are as follows:

 Wheelchair Access:

 The trails at Loch Raven are not wheelchair-accessible, but there is fairly good birding at the parking areas and at the roadside pull-offs.
+There are good views from roadside parking spots along Loch Raven Drive just south of the intersection with Morgan Mill Road (Loch Raven Point area).
 No restrooms.

 Pet Policy: